Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Fire Festival Bonfire

-Samhain is a fire festival, and historically large bonfires were created to ward off evil spirits or bad luck for the coming year.
+Samhain is a fire festival.
+Historically, large bonfires were lit to ward off evil spirits or bad luck for the coming year.
 The ashes were usually spread out into farmers’ fields to guarantee a bountiful crop for the following year.

 A bonfire goes back to the days of the Druids when the surrounding villagers doused their hearth fires and then lit them from a flame carried from the Samhain fire.